ChocoMeow/AnimeTV/README.md

 ## Getting Started

-To get started with the Anime Hub, follow these steps:
+To get started with the AnimeTV, follow these steps:

 ### Prerequisites